Varlotte/phase-5-project/README.md

 8. Printable/mobile-friendly version of the faved meds page.

 ## If Scaling Down is Necessary:
-1. Cut the swiping function and just make commonly prescribed meds a clickable list.
+1. Remove the curr meds and user conditions tables tracking current treatment and conditions and just let users focus on future doctor appointments.
-2. Remove the curr meds and user conditions tables tracking current treatment/conditions and just let users focus on future doctor appointments.
+2. Make RXMatch a list, not a Tinder-like UX swipe.

 ## Risks:
-* Hopefully the National Library of Medicine/National Institutes of Health APIs have everything I need.
+* Hopefully the National Library of Medicine/National Institutes of Health/FDA APIs have everything I need for drug info.
 * In the real world, this would take maneuvering for HIPAAA compatibility.
-* There might be too many relationships for this stage of the project.
+* There might be too many relationships for this stage of the project (see above for things I can cut.)